 A new study has identified hundreds of genes associated with hair color using a predictive model incorporating multiple genes to help explain the shades of blond locks, black manes, brown dos, and red curls among people of European ancestry.

 “This work will impact several fields of biology and medicine.
-As the largest ever genetic study on pigmentation, it will improve our understanding of diseases like melanoma, an aggressive form of skin cancer,” said Professor Tim Spector of King’s College London who is one of the lead authors of the paper.
-“The genes that affect hair colour also affect other cancer types, while other pigment genes affect the chances of having Crohn’s and other forms of bowel disease.”
+As the largest ever genetic study on pigmentation, it will improve our understanding of diseases like melanoma, an aggressive form of skin cancer,” said Professor Tim Spector of King’s College London, one of the lead authors of the paper.
+“The genes that affect hair color also affect other cancer types, while other pigment genes affect the chances of having Crohn’s and other forms of bowel disease.”

 Combing through the Data

-Published in the journal Nature Genetics, the findings, which included identifying 124 genes associated with hair color, were then validated using two smaller datasets.
+Published in the journal Nature Genetics, the findings, including identifying 124 genes associated with hair color, were validated using two smaller datasets.

-Combing through the data, the researchers said that the hundreds of genetic variants they identified help explain about a third of the genetic variation that contributes to whether someone has red hair, and about a quarter of the variation for both black and blond hair.
+Combining the data, the researchers said that the hundreds of genetic variants they identified help explain about a third of the genetic variation that contributes to whether someone has red hair and about a quarter of the variation for both black and blond hair.

 Latitude and hair color